gprakarsh/WikiQueria/README.md

 ## `finalproj`

 Binary to launch interactive tool for graph processing.
+Please use this for grading.

 Invocation: